Manoz/k-legrand.com/README.md

 This is my own website.
 Yep o/

 It was built with Gatsby and fueled with a lot of caffeine.
-I used a starter template at first and finally, changes after changes I've reworked almost everything.
+I used the default starter template at first and finally, changes after changes I've reworked almost everything.

 Feel free to use whatever you want on this repo ❤️